VladimirKalachikhin/GaladrielMapSK/README.md

 ### Track logging
 Install [naiveGPXlogger](https://www.npmjs.com/package/naivegpxlogger) to track logging.
 You can control the log recording in the GaladrielMap interface.
 But GaladrielMap has a possibility to show any currently being recorded .gpx file.
 Therefore, if some program in the server writes track log to .gpx, this file can be displayed on the screen dynamically.
+Specify the directory with .gpx file in GaladrielMap settings for this.

 ## Extension of SignalK protocol